 If you could choose any one season and time-travel again and again to that, which one would you choose?
 For me, every season has been a choice at one time or another in my life.
 Read my blog post at Fiery Seas Publishing, during my favorite month, May.
-More
+Read More “The joy of time-traveling to your favorite season”

 The most wonderful thing has happened, the thing I always wanted, and I’m in here under the covers hiding from the book launch day for my first novel, The Renaissance Club.
 It was published on January 23 by Fiery Seas Publishing, a wonderful new publishing company.
 Your book launch may not be as scary as mine, but probably it will be.
 You might find yourself hiding like I am because after all the effort to write and rewrite a book, suffer rejections from agents and publishers, finally find a publisher who finally sends it out in the world, you just have too much wrapped up in this thing.
 All I’m thinking right now is how can I survive the attention?